-OSLC, in collaboration with the University of Oregon and the University of Southern California, recently received a $9 Million grant from National Institute on Drug Abuse to launch the Translational Drug Abuse Prevention Center (TDAP).
+OSLC, in collaboration with the University of Oregon and the University of Southern California, received a $9 Million grant from National Institute on Drug Abuse to launch the Translational Drug Abuse Prevention (TDAP) Center.
 The grant is one of the largest ever received by OSLC.
-The project, led by scientists Dr. Patricia Chamberlain and Dr. Phil Fisher, includes a group of multidisciplinary scientists from OSLC and its partner organizations, who will collaborate to create a national resource for cutting-edge, innovative research with studies spanning from basic science to implementation research in U.S. child welfare systems.
+The project, led by scientists Dr. Patricia Chamberlain and Dr. Phil Fisher, includes a group of multidisciplinary scientists from OSLC and its partner organizations, who are collaborating to create a national resource for cutting-edge, innovative research with studies spanning from basic science to implementation research in U.S. child welfare systems.
 Children and adolescents involved in child welfare are among the most disadvantaged individuals in American society and are at greatly elevated risk for drug use and related problems including delinquency, teen pregnancy, poor physical and mental health, homelessness, incarceration, and HIV-risk behaviors.
-Moreover, long-term follow up studies show that even with existing community-based services, for many children involved in child welfare these problems prove intractable in to adulthood.
-The TDAP will focus on broadening our understanding of underlying mechanisms that contribute to healthy development and testing practical interventions and implementation strategies to improve outcomes for children and families involved in U.S. child welfare systems.Year Project Began: 2013
+Moreover, long-term follow up studies show that even with existing community-based services, for many children involved in child welfare these problems prove intractable into adulthood.
+The TDAP Center focuses on broadening our understanding of underlying mechanisms that contribute to healthy development and testing practical interventions and implementation strategies to improve outcomes for children and families involved in U.S. child welfare systems.Year Project Began: 2013

 Funder: National Institute on Drug Abuse

 Primary Research and Clinical Interests